 - Set up a basic email drip to introduce your brand to new prospects.
 Automated email marketing is seriously under-rated.
 And no, you don’t need to spend tons of money to use it!
 There are easy, cost-effective email platforms (we recommend Zoho CRM Plus to our clients) that send perfectly-executed emails to every prospect.
 You’ll never have to worry about rushing to write a strong email while busy.
 Email drips are proven to improve contact rates and help you close more deals.

-- Create videos to sell your products.
+- Create videos to sell your containers.
 Videos are one of the most effective ways to win new business today, especially when buyers can’t see your product in person.
 A 2020 report showed that simple videos used in emails or landing pages boosted conversion rates by almost 90%.
 Videos will cater to buyers’ short attention spans and effectively show off your products remotely.
 It can be as easy as using your iPhone to show your container’s features and sending it to prospects who want to see more before buying.

 We know it can be difficult to know what sales moves to make next.
 Adjusting your storage container business to the next normal isn’t easy!
 Keep a proactive attitude, be open-minded to ways to improve your business model, and keep getting business done.
 We’re confident you’ll dig your toes in and come out stronger than ever.